 We treat our campus as a laboratory; both staff and students make the most of their immediate surroundings for field work.

-100% of our Geography and Environmental Science master's graduates were in work or further study six months after graduation - Destination of Leavers from Higher Education 2015/16.
+100% of our Geography and Environmental Science master's graduates were in work or further study six months after graduation - Destinations of Leavers from Higher Education 2015/16.

 Our graduates are highly employable in the growing market for environmental managers and consultants.
 Many have gone on to work in public and private sector organisations within the UK and internationally, as well as continuing their research in a wide variety of academic posts.